libgdx/libgdx.github.io/wiki/input/vibrator.md

 These are delegated to the system, and as such should provide a consistent experience with other apps the user may have.
 This also means they will not work on all devices.

-This method requires Android 10 and a device with amplitude control, or iOS 13 with Haptic Feedback.
+This method requires at least Android 10 and a device with amplitude control, or iOS 13 with Haptic Feedback.
 On budget or older devices, it will do nothing.

 ### Pattern